bkuhlmann/gemsmith/README.md

 # Promotion

-Once your gem is released, you might want to let the world know about your awesomeness.
-Here are several resources:
+Once your gem is released, you might want to let the world know about your accomplishment:

 - [How to Spread the Word About Your Code](https://hacks.mozilla.org/2013/05/how-to-spread-the-word-about-your-code)
 - [RubyFlow](http://www.rubyflow.com)